 Sometimes youth will hurt themselves as a way of coping with stress and pain in their lives.
-Fifteen percent of students (20% of females and 10% of males) indicated cutting or injuring themselves on purpose without trying to kill themselves at some point in their lifetime, with 11% doing so once or twice and 5% doing so three or more times.
+In this area, 25% of females and 15% of males indicated cutting or injuring themselves on purpose without trying to kill themselves at some point in their lifetime, with 12% of students doing so once or twice, and 8% doing so three or more times.

-Students who had been physically abused or sexually abused were more likely to self-harm than students with no abuse history.
-Also, youth who had ever used alcohol, marijuana or hard drugs were more likely to self-harm compared to youth who never used these substances.
+Students who had been physically or sexually abused were more likely to self-harm than students with no abuse history.
+Also, youth who had used alcohol or marijuana were more likely to self-harm compared to youth who never used these substances.